dogoncouch/siemstress/README.md

 #### JSON output
 `siemquery` terminal output does not show all attributes.
 To view all attributes, including the extended attributes parsed by helpers, use the `--json` option to store the output in a JSON file.
 This can also be useful for data visualization and manipulation using programs like Jupyter.
 ![JSON file screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events-json.png)

-#### The future
-Siemstress is still in the early stages of development.
-In the future, it will include more rule types, state tables, host tables, and a more streamlined process for starting and stopping all of its services.
-It may include an optional web interface, but the intention is to remain UI agnostic.
-Any interface beyond the command line will be part of a separate package.

 ## Installing